 - After the accident, try to document everything you remember in a journal.
 The details of the accident could be easily forgotten.

 - If a police report has been filed, check to see the report.
-For more information on how to get a copy of the traffic collision report, visit our page here.
+For more information on how to get a copy of a traffic collision report, contact one of our attorneys.

 - Visit a doctor to determine if you have sustained any injuries.
 Even if you do not feel pain, it is essential to get a medical diagnosis to be sure and prevent any future unexpected problems.